Kálnica

 Kálnica (Kalános) is a village and municipality in Nové Mesto nad Váhom District in the Trenčín Region of western Slovakia.

 History

 In historical records the village was first mentioned in 1396.
-Before the establishment of independent Czechoslovakia in 1918, Kálnica was part of Trencsén County within the Kingdom of Hungary.
+Before the establishment of independent Czechoslovakia in 1918, Kálnica was part of Trencsén county within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.

-Geography

-The municipality lies at an elevation of 215 metres (705 ft) and covers an area of 26.404 km² (10.195 mi²).
-It has a population of about 1,047.